{} The death penalty: strongly against, but not always

 This abolitionist page is different from many other abolitionist pages in its rejection of a common argument: that the death penalty should be opposed because it represents a denial of the right to life.
 I maintain that there's no such right, for the reasons given in the section Amnesty International: appreciation, criticism.
 Many other alleged human rights - and animal rights - I regard as spurious too.
 I've worked extensively in the field of animal welfare, without ever regarding it as work for animal rights. my work for 'human rights' has taken up more of my time, but I regard the concept of human rights as very problematic, with genuine uses but a concept which is over-used and misused.

 I oppose unnecessary killing, not justifiable killing.
 I also claim that opposition to unnecessary killing has to take account of many more practices than the death penalty, and that the states which never execute may not always be the states which are the most effectual in combatting unnecessary killing, or torture and other cruelties: not nearly as much can be expected from enlightened Sweden (sometimes, alarmingly naive Sweden) as from the far less enlightened United States of America (or the disconcerting mixture of contradictory impulses, good and bad, which constitutes the United States.)
-The United States is a far more important force for good than Sweden.
+The United States is a far more important force for good (as well as harm) than Sweden - but I also write about the tiny state of San Marino, important, very important for its humanitarianism.

 I oppose uniform, mechanical responses.
 I see the need for {adjustment}.
 Why should conservatives, including right-wing conservatives, be hard, much harder than 'progressives,' for all issues?
 I see the need for a tough response to terrorism, which can destabilize a state to the point of destruction, and uncontrolled, unsustainable immigration, but imprisoning rather than executing has no adverse consequences, in fact it has benefits, such as the fact that it's generally much cheaper to imprison than to execute.
 Intelligent conservatives should recognize that the abolition of the death penalty doesn't threaten or undermine society.
 A conservative without any liberal and progressive tendencies is a robot rather than a free person.